selimslab/selimslab.github.io/_posts/social/quotes/2020-5-4-quotes-life.md

 You have enemies?
 Good.
 That means you've stood up for something, sometime in your life.

-The secret of life, though, is to fall seven times and to get up eight times.

 You're alive only once, as far as we know, and what could be worse than getting to the end of your life and realizing you hadn't lived it?